-Attire: Comfortable clothes you can move in and bare feet or socks.
+Attire: Workout/dance wear or anything comfortable to move in and bare feet or socks.

 Presented By Harvard Dance Program (Office for the Arts), Celebrity Series of Boston, and Learning From Performers

 Wendy Whelan is one of America's most celebrated ballerinas.
 Whelan was a principal dancer with the New York City Ballet for 30 years and amongst her awards are The Jerome Robbins Award and Bessie Award.
 Ms. Whelan is currently on a 3-year national tour of her "Restless Creature" project, and is also working on other freelance projects in dance and opera.
 She has enlarged the art she serves.
 New York Times.